 Every piece of pieces of furniture was unique and especially the main installation as shown above.
-It is a site-specific sculpture constructed from used aeroplane turbine parts by Marvin Chan.
-I also loved the hanging lightbulbs and collection of indoor plants that gave the fresh feeling and happy vibes.
+It is a site-specific sculpture constructed from used airplane turbine parts by Marvin Chan.
+I also loved the hanging lightbulbs and the collection of indoor plants that gave the fresh feeling and happy vibes.

 Not forgetting the comfy bed and pillows, clean room and 24 hours open grab & go.

-Thank you Tune hotels for super convenient stay.
+Thank you Tune hotels for a super convenient stay.
 All opinions are my own.

 What I used to take these photos:

 This has been my favorite Camera so far.
 I love how my pictures come out crisp and colorful.
 It also has a screen which is useful when vblogging.
 You can check out what I meant on my Instagram which is here.